buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcCoolingTowerTypeEnum.md

 # IfcCoolingTowerTypeEnum

-Enumeration defining the typical types of cooling towers.
+Enumeration defining the typical types of cooling towers.<!-- end of definition -->

 > HISTORY New enumeration in IFC2x.

 ## Items